 A guided tour of Dimmuborgir in English

-Even though Dimmuborgir looks like a place where the elves or the Hidden People of Iceland might reside, then I have not heard of any folklore related to this area.
+Even though Dimmuborgir looks like a place where the elves or the Hidden People of Iceland might reside, I have not heard of any folklore related to this area.
 And our mediums have not seen any elves in this location.

-Ásbyrgi on the other hand might be the capital city of the Elves in North Iceland and you can read up on what Margrét from Öxnafell, a well-known medium, saw when she visited Ásbyrgi in my travel-blog:
+Ásbyrgi, on the other hand, might be the capital city of the Elves in North Iceland, and you can read up on what Margrét from Öxnafell, a well-known medium, saw when she visited Ásbyrgi in my travel blog:

 Ásbyrgi and Botnstjörn in Jökulsárgljúfur in North Iceland - the Capital City of the Elves